RCA clean: First step (SC-1): organic clean + particle clean

 at 75 or 80 °C typically for 10 minutes.
 This base-peroxide mixture removes organic residues.
 Particles are also very effectively removed, even insoluble particles, since SC-1 modifies the surface and particle zeta potentials and causes them to repel.
-This treatment results in the formation of a thin silicon dioxide layer (about 10 Angstrom) on the silicon surface, along with a certain degree of metallic contamination (notably iron) that will be removed in subsequent steps.
+This treatment results in the formation of a thin silicon dioxide layer (about 1 nm) on the silicon surface, along with a certain degree of metallic contamination (notably iron) that will be removed in subsequent steps.

 Second step (optional): oxide strip

 The optional second step (for bare silicon wafers) is a short immersion in a 1:100 or 1:50 solution of aqueous HF (hydrofluoric acid) at 25 °C for about fifteen seconds, in order to remove the thin oxide layer and some fraction of ionic contaminants.
 If this step is performed without ultra high purity materials and ultra clean containers, it can lead to recontamination since the bare silicon surface is very reactive.
 In any case, the subsequent step (SC-2) dissolves and regrows the oxide layer.